A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Benchmark tests and validation

+where $x$ denotes the distance from the wall and $\eta$ is the interface thickness.
 An illustration of the simulation domain is shown in Fig.~\ref{fig:SI-vs-DI}.
 The figure also contains a schematic drawing of the expected qualitative behavior of a quantity, $f$, within DI and SI methods.
 Since sharp and diffuse interface formulations of fluid flow and heat transfer equations differ only in the fluid-solid transition zone, one expects the SI and DI methods to yield different results in this domain but be close to each other in the bulk-fluid region, where the set of equations for the two formulations become identical.
 The discrepancy between the DI and SI approaches inside the interface does not pose a problem, since the behavior of the physical quantities in this domain is not of primary interest\footnote{In the opposite case, i.e., if one is interested in interface properties, the present methodology can still be applied.
 For this purpose, a thorough study is necessary to derive the fluid-solid coupling term from basic physical principles.}.
 In the bulk fluid domain, on the other hand, one is interested in obtaining the same results regardless of the underlying numerical scheme.

 To put the comparison of the data obtained within the DI and SI methods for a property $f$ on a quantitative ground, we calculate the mean standard error of the diffuse interface version of this quantity, $f_\text{DI}$ with respect to the sharp interface solution, $f_\text{SI}$,